hariharandata/mongo_db_project/Readme.md

 - POST /send → Accepts JSON data and pushes it to RabbitMQ

 Example POST request:
 Open - http://localhost:8000/docs and fill the information in the post request.
+(Discussed in the Quick Start section)